Edward077/alx-system_engineering-devops/0x00-shell_basics/README.md

-absoult path name of the directory
+absoult path name of the directory in a long format